tsdamas/create-semester-folder-structure/README.md

 Note: When you Add a project Add it to the README for ease of finding it Note: Please do not put the project link to reference your local forked repo.
 Always link it to this repo after it's been merged with main.

-## Requirements
-This module requires no modules outside of the branch.

-To use the Open Weather API, you will need to get a key to access the information.

 ## License

 [MIT License](https://choosealicense.com/licenses/mit/)